Causes of sexual violence: Family honor and sexual purity

 Another factor involving social relationships is a family's response that blames women without punishing men, concentrating instead on restoring lost family honor.
 Such a response creates an environment in which rape can occur with impunity.

-While families will often try to protect female members from rape and may also put their daughters on contraception to prevent visible signs should it occur, there is rarely much social pressure to control young men or persuade them that coercing sex is wrong.nstead, in some countries, there is frequently support for family members to do whatever is necessary, including murder, to alleviate the shame associated with a rape or other sexual transgression.
+While families will often try to protect female members from rape and may also put their daughters on contraception to prevent visible signs should it occur, there is rarely much social pressure to control young men or persuade them that coercing sex is wrong.
+Instead, in some countries, there is frequently support for family members to do whatever is necessary, including murder, to alleviate the shame associated with a rape or other sexual transgression.
 In a review of all honor killings occurring in Jordan in 1995, researchers found that in over 60% of the cases, the victim died from multiple gunshot wounds, mostly at the hands of a brother.
 In cases where the victim was a single pregnant woman, the offender was either acquitted of murder or received a reduced sentence.